timotk/llm-review-action/README.md

 # LLM Action - Review PRs with LLMs
+Use an LLM and user given instructions to annotate Pull Requests.

 ## Usage

 It runs through the Azure OpenAI service, so you need to provide your credentials for that.

 ```yaml
 - uses: timotk/github-llm-action@v1